 Burning of natural gas emits less carbon than does a similar amount of energy derived from burning of coal, and has thus been favored by some policy advocates as a preferable energy source.
 On the other hand, coal burning represents large point source carbon emissions, and thus has the advantage that CCS technology, when it progresses beyond the experimental stage, can be used.
 Both coal and natural gas extraction are associated with potentially serious environmental externalities.
 Controversial mountain top removal practices are increasingly being used to get at hard-to-reach coal deposits, but this process can cause extreme environmental degradation over very large areas.
 Natural gas has its own problems, in particular, damage done to the environment by the controversial practice of hydraulic fracturing or "fracking", which may release harmful chemicals into ground water and the greater environment.
 This, and other potentially harmful practices associated with natural gas extraction, has generated quite a bit of debate regarding the development of Pennsylvania's Marcellus Shale.
 Penn State is now home to the Marcellus Center for Outreach and Research, which focuses on both the potential benefits and potential harm associated with developing Pennsylvania's Marcellus shale.

 When we look at the regions of the world where per capita energy consumption is greatest, we find, not surprisingly, that much of the current energy consumption is by the developed world, especially the U.S. and Canada, and to a lesser extent Australia, the former Soviet Union, and Japan.
 However, from the point of view of controlling future emissions, it is important to note that certain developing nations like China and India, are making an increasingly large dent in world energy consumption, and given their very large populations, they are projected to make an even bigger dent in the future.
-China, for example, is now building a new coal-fired power plant every few days!
+Up until the last few years, China, was now building a new coal-fired power plant every few days!
+Even today, China continues to subsidize coal-fired power in developing economies despite a push toward lower emissions in their own country.
 Any efforts aimed at controlling future energy-related emissions clearly need to take into account the developing world, including China, India, and South America.

 © 2015 Pearson Education, Inc.